This post may contain affiliate links.

 Image Credit: Deposit Photos

 Stockpiling supplies is a good short-term solution, but not learning how to replenish those supplies is a major oversight.
-Start learning and practicing sustainable skills like gardening, hunting, fishing, or raising small livestock to ensure long-term self-sufficiency.
+Start learning and practicing sustainable skills, such as gardening, hunting, fishing, or raising small livestock, to ensure long-term self-sufficiency.

 16. Ignoring Financial Preparedness